 "Aladdin" was adapted for the stage by writer Chad Beguelin and eight-time Oscar-winning composer Alan Menken.
 The Broadway production is directed by Tony-winner Casey Nicholaw.

-"Aladdin" on Broadway features Adam Jacobs and Courtney Reed as Aladdin and Jasmine, Jonathan Freeman as Jafar (reprising his part from the movie), and James Monroe Iglehart taking on the role of the Genie - a somewhat unenviable task given Robin Williams' memorable film performance.
+"Aladdin" on Broadway features Telly Leung and Arielle Jacobs as Aladdin and Jasmine, Jonathan Freeman as Jafar (reprising his voice role from the movie), and Major Attaway taking on the role of the Genie - a somewhat unenviable task given Robin Williams' memorable film performance.

 The soundtrack for "Aladdin" won an Academy Award for composer Alan Menken and lyricists Howard Ashman and Tim Rice.
 Menken, also wrote songs for "The Little Mermaid," "Beauty and the Beast" and "Newsies."